dillionmegida/thewebfor5/src/pages/p/understanding-event-target-and-use-cases.md

 Since the target property has given us access to the element, we could them read some of the properties (which are the attributes) and also display them somewhere else.

 ## `event.target` use cases
+#### 1. Getting properties
-1. The most common use case of this property is in input elements.
+The most common use case is in input elements.
-Usually, a `change` event is listened to on an input field.
+For example, a `change` event is listened to on an input field.
 This event is fired once there is a change in the contents of that input (which could be a change in value).
 The value of the input could then be transformed or displayed somewhere else.

 Check out this pen - A simple program that displays the value as it changes.